Maximal Tori in Contactomorphism Groups: Compatible Almost Complex structures

-\begin{proof} By Lemma \ref{lerlem2} the torus $T$ is a subgroup of $\gC\go\gn(M,\eta)$ for some contact form $\eta$ representing the contact structure $\cald$.
-Let $g$ be a Riemannian metric that is compatible with $\eta.$ By integrating over the torus $T$, we can assume that $g$ is invariant under $T$, but generally we lose compatibility.
-However, since $T$ contains the flow of the Reeb vector field $\xi$, the characteristic foliation $\calf_\xi$ is Riemannian, and as in Theorem 1 of \cite{Ruk95a} we obtain a $\xi$-invariant compatible metric, and hence, a K-contact structure $\cals=(\xi,\eta,\Phi,g)$.
-But since both $g$ and $\eta$ are invariant under the whole torus $T,$ so is $\Phi$.
-Thus, $T$ is a subgroup of $\gA\gu\gt(\cals).$

-However, generally $\eta$ may not be quasi-regular.
-If it is we are done, so assume that $\eta$ is not quasi-regular.
+\begin{proof} If $\cals$ is quasi-regular, the first statement follows from Proposition \ref{reebkcon}.
+So assume that $\eta$ is not quasi-regular.
 Since $(M,\eta)$ is of Reeb type, the Reeb field lies in the Lie algebra $\gt$ of $T,$ and the closure of its leaves is a subtorus $T'$ of $T$ of dimension greater than one.
 Then the Sasaki cone has dimension larger than one, and the K-contact structure belongs to an underlying almost CR structure $(\cald,J).$ So by the Approximation Theorem \cite{Ruk95a} (see also Theorem 7.1.10 of \cite{BG05}) there is a sequence of quasi-regular K-contact structures $\cals_j$ with underlying almost CR structure $(\cald,J)$ that converges to $\cals.$ Moreover, $T$ is contained in a maximal torus $T_m$ of $\gA\gu\gt(\cals)$ which by Lemma \ref{autS} is the maximal torus for all K-contact structures in the underlying almost CR structure $(\cald,J).$ Since the Reeb vector fields $\xi_j$ of $\cals_j$ all lie in the Sasaki cone associated to $(\cald, J)$, we can take any of the $\cals_j$ as our quasi-regular K-contact structure.
+Since these are all invariant under the action of $T$, it is a subgroup of $\gA\gu\gt(\cals).$